 The LUMA Film Festival invites the public to see for themselves just how challenging, rewarding, and just plain fun the processes behind filmmaking can be.
 With talks and workshops across the weekend hosted by some of the best in the industry, as well as screenings featuring some of the finest examples of student filmmaking in the country, LUMA champions the vast talent that can be found within the University’s Department of Theatre, Film and Television.
 From brilliant directors to talented cinematographers, fantastic editors to great sound mixers, LUMA is a fantastic showcase for York and offers an unparalleled platform for the students to get their work seen by a wider audience.

-The LUMA Film Festival will be returning this year on the 21st and 22nd June as part of the University of York’s Festival of Ideas 2014.
+The LUMA Film Festival will be held on the 13th and 14th June 2015 as part of the University of York’s Festival of Ideas 2015.
 The festival will feature guest speakers, workshops and screenings, the exact details of which can be found on our website.
-LUMA 2014 is a free festival, and everyone is invited to come and share in this entertaining and memorable event.
-We promise you won’t be disappointed!
+Please book your free tickets via the Festival if Ideas website.